Student Organizations in the department and on campus: Get involved!

 Classes are important, but what you do outside of class during your time at K-State is also important.
 Activities in the Department of Agricultural Economics add experiences to your time at K-State that develop leadership, create friendships, and explore new ideas.
 Please take a look at the following organizations and learn how you can get involved!

-The Agricultural Economics/Agribusiness Club fosters the following areas:
+The Agricultural Economics/Agribusiness Club benefits members with activities in the following areas:

 Student interaction with students in agriculture and related fields